TRAFFORD SPECIFIC INFORMATION

-- dementia can affect a person’s ability to communicate or can make them confused, so they maybe unable to tell anyone about abuse or neglect they are experiencing;
+- dementia can affect a person’s ability to communicate or can make them confused, so they may be unable to tell anyone about what is happening to them;

-- they may no longer be able to manage their own financial affairs, if an unsuitable person takes this over for them, it gives them opportunity to steal money or other possessions;
+- they may not be able to manage their own financial affairs; if an unsuitable person takes this over for them, it gives them opportunity to steal money or other possessions;

-- they can be susceptible to psychological or physical abuse because carers cannot cope – either on a temporary or long term basis – and for example become angry, shout, handle them roughly or are otherwise unkind;
+- they can be susceptible to psychological or physical abuse because carers cannot cope – either on a temporary or long term basis – and for example become angry, shout, care for them roughly or are otherwise unkind;

 - they can be targeted by abusers who take advantage of their condition and know they may be unable to refuse them or give in to people who are bossy and over-bearing;

-- the adult may forget about the abuse and so not tell anyone.
+- the adult may forget about the abuse that has happened and not tell anyone.

-As the condition takes hold of the adult and gets worse, their ability to protect themself lessens and often goes completely.
+As the condition takes hold of the adult and gets worse, their ability to protect themselves lessens and often disappears completely.

-Where there are such concerns, Trafford Safeguarding Adults Board procedures should be followed (see Trafford Safeguarding Adult Board Adult Policies, Procedures and Practice Resource).
+Where there are such concerns, Trafford Strategic Safeguarding Partnership Adults Procedures should be followed (see Safeguarding Enquiries).

 9. Training and Supervision